 Agoras in Ancient Greece were public squares where the inhabitants would meet to discuss politics and daily life matters.
-It is also where elections, religious processions, athletic competitions and various festivities were held.
+It is also where elections, religious processions, athletic competitions, and various festivities were held.
 Furthermore, they were also important commercial spaces with vendors and considered as the heart of the city, like their modern equivalent squares.
-The great thinkers Sophocles, Socrates, Protagoras and many others would meet in there.
-It represented civil ideas like freedom, justice, equality, prudent communication and social conscience to some extent in fundamental basis.
+The great thinkers Sophocles, Socrates, Protagoras, and many others would meet there.
+It represented civil ideas like freedom, justice, equality, prudent communication, and social conscience to some extent on a fundamental basis.
 Today, Ancient Agora in Athens stands as a hardcore witness of time.
 Many artifacts and remnants from different eras are on display.

 1The Stoa of Attalos & Ancient Agora Museum: Witnesses of time lapse

 The Stoa of Attalos was a spot for Athenians to meet and converse.
 It was a Hellenistic version of a mall, with 42 shop spaces over two levels.
 The restoration long after its plunder took place between 1953 – 1956, and over 160,000 items dating from Neolithic times to the 19th century have been unearthed.
 The upper floor of the stoa hosts a permanent exhibition of sculptures & busts excavated on the site, representing Athenian art from the late Classical, Hellenistic and Roman periods.

 In the Agora museum on the lower level, artifacts reach back to the stone age, including sculptural pediments from the frieze above the Temple of Hephaestus..
 The site flourished for several centuries, reaching its highest in the 5th century BCE, during the Classical era of Athens.
 Indeed, the Mycenaean civilization, Athenian Golden Age, Roman culture, and Byzantine impressions are visible throughout the complex.